Current and Upcoming News

 Farm Fun Summer Camps Are So Much More Than Just Fun

-Summer camp registration will open in March.
-Although these camps are literally days packed full of fun, the compassion, knowledge, discoveries, and determination children gain and learn during their three days at camp will forever be with them.
+Summer camp registration opened in March.
+Although these camps are literally days packed full of fun, the compassion, knowledge, discoveries, determination, and self confidence children gain and learn during their three days at camp will forever be with them.

 Ag Students are Bringing Wholesome Food to Your Plates